eKerney/conf-present/exb/slides.md

 ---
 <!-- new_lines: 1 -->
 <!-- font_size: 3 -->
-1. Familiar EXB Interface
+1. Same EXB Interface
 <!-- new_lines: 1 -->
-2. File Structure
+2. File Structure Tour
 <!-- new_lines: 1 -->
 3. TypeScript
 <!-- new_lines: 1 -->
 4. React & Components
 <!-- new_lines: 1 -->
-5. Config Files
+5. EXB Widget Config Files
 <!-- speaker_note: Use VSCode as a file tree viewer -->
 <!-- end_slide -->